 Helping Real People, Creating Real Impact

 Data shows that investment in life sciences doesn’t just help the few, it helps the whole.
 For every one job created, another 6.3 indirect jobs get created⁴.
-In SWPA, that has accounted for nearly 15,000 jobs.
+In Western Pennsylvania, that has accounted for nearly 15,000 jobs.
 And it’s not just any job.
-According to a recent Milken Institute report, wages in metros with a life science clusters are 1.4 to 1.7 times higher⁵.
+According to a recent Milken Institute report, wages in metros with a life science cluster are 1.4 to 1.7 times higher⁵.

 ¹ Chancellor Patrick Gallagher, University of Pittsburgh